jordondoug2019/jordondoug2019/README.md

 - 👋 Hi, I’m @jordondoug2019 aka Jordon Douglas
-- 👀 I’m interested in mobile app development and UX/UI Design
+- 👀 I’m interested in Cloud Infrastructure and AI
-- 🌱 I’m currently learning how to create apps using Flutter's UI kit
+- 🌱 I’m currently learning more about Cloud Infrastructure with Kura Labs
-- 💞️ I’m looking to collaborate on web applications and design!
 - 📫 How to reach me: jdouglas2015@gmail.com

 <!---